DEPARTMENT OF LABOR

 The accident occurred due to management's failure to follow the manufacturer's procedures for removing the counterweight from the excavator.
 The excavator was equipped with a hydraulic system that secures and lowers the heavy counterweight to the ground safely; however, this system was not used on the day of the accident.
 Raised components were not secured to prevent accidental lowering when persons were working on or around mobile equipment and exposed to the hazards of accidental lowering of the component.
 The victim did not receive task training regarding the procedures to be followed in the health and safety aspects of the task before performing the new task.

 This report contains many graphics.
-Because of that, we are only providing a PDF version.
+Because of that, we are only providing a PDF Version - (Contains All Graphics) .
 Please use the link below to view the report.

 Related Fatal Alert Bulletin: